jyrgenn/jpylib/README.md

 This package implements a command-line option parser.
-The underlying idea was to have it POSIX conformant, additionally implement long options, while keeping the right balance between simplicity and clarity of the user interface, brevity of the code, and the implemented capabilities.
+The underlying idea was to have it POSIX conformant, additionally implement long options, while striking the right balance between simplicity and clarity of the user interface, brevity of the code, and the implemented capabilities.